photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Multi-Objective Analysis: Pareto Front
 ----------------------------------------

 In practice, mean irradiance and homogeneity are competing objectives: increasing one often degrades the other. :meth:`~optimizer.Optimizer.create_pareto_front` sweeps a weighting factor ``t`` from 0 (homogeneity only) to 1 (mean irradiance only), collecting the Pareto-optimal configurations at each trade-off point.
-The resulting front is visualised with :meth:`~optimizer.Optimizer.plot_pareto_front`, and the full results are saved for later retrieval.
+The resulting front is visualized with :meth:`~optimizer.Optimizer.plot_pareto_front`, and the full results are saved for later retrieval.

 .. code-block:: python